tchx84/Flatseal/README.md

 flatpak run org.gnome.Builder
 ```

-Open source-code in Builder and click the run button.
+Open the source-code in Builder and click the run button.